simplitech/resource-collection/README.md

 }
 ```

+### Instantiate a ResourceCollection
-You can instantiate a ResourceCollection informing the resource type and optionally a array of items
+You must informing the resource type and optionally an array of items
 ```typescript

  const subject = new ResourceCollection(MyResource, [